Klipper3d/klipper/docs/Manual_Level.md

 only turn them counter-clockwise, run `SCREWS_TILT_CALCULATE DIRECTION=CCW`.
 A suitable reference point will be chosen such that the bed can be leveled by turning all the screws in the given direction.

+The `ADJUST_TO_Z` parameter is useful when you want your bed at a fixed level which can be lost from bad bed adjustment screws at drift away slowly.
+For example, if you want the Z position on all the screw points to be 1.5, you can run `SCREWS_TILT_CALCULATE ADJUST_TO_Z=1.5` and adjust every point per the fixed given position.

+Please note that `DIRECTION` and `ADJUST_TO_Z` can't be used together!